Skip to main content

 Creating roles

 To create a role, visit the Roles page of your Defined Networking admin panel.
 A default “Lighthouse” role was created automatically when your account was provisioned.
-Let's create a new www-internal role to use for web servers of an internal website.
+Let's create a new webserver-internal role to use for web servers of an internal website.
 Start by clicking the Add button on the top right of the page and filling out the role name (required) and a description (optional).
 We will come back to this role and add firewall rules later, but for now we can click "Add role" to create it.

 Add a new role form, requiring a name and an optional descriptionAdd a new role form, requiring a name and an optional description